WORKIN' MAN NOISE UNIT

 LISTEN TO THIS RELEASE VIA BANDCAMP BELOW

 LIMITED EDITION 400 ONLY BLACK VINYL LP HOUSED IN FULL COLOUR PRINTED SPINED OUTER SLEEVE WITH DOUBLE SIDED INSERT.
 COMES WITH DOWNLOAD CODE.
-THE BAND ALSO MADE UP 50 CASSETTES AND 100 CDR COPIES OF THE ALBUM FOR SALE ON THEIR OCTOBER UK TOUR (SEE WEBSHOP)
+THE BAND ALSO MADE UP 50 CASSETTES AND 100 CDR COPIES TO SELL AT SHOWS

 A1.
 With Love Supreme (3:00)

 B2.
 Smoke Like Hell (4:05)

 Cassette and CDR have exactly the same tracklist

 Our crummy band is called WORKIN' MAN NOISE UNIT.
 Apostrophe, no G. (Yeah, all the good names were taken, OK.)
 From Reading, UK.
 We are drums, noise, bass, guitar, vocals, sound, energy, bad jokes, the smell of stale beer on sticky floors.
 Break out a cold one or two, hit a few chords, see how it sounds.
 Live, tonight, not sold out.
 Since 2010.